deadass0isalive/assign1_php/README.md

 1: install these >>  apache2 / httpd , PHP and MYSQL
 2: once mysql is ready Execute following commands:

-    CREATE DATABASE mydb;     //to create new database USE mydb;
+//to create new database

+    CREATE DATABASE mydb;

+//to use mydb as your default db

+    USE mydb;

-    CREATE TABLE login (username varchar(50), password varchar(50));    //this command will create new table named as login with username and password attribute
+//this command will create new table named as login with username and password attribute

+    CREATE TABLE login (username varchar(50), password varchar(50));

 thats it....

 3: now copy these files all files (index.html, signup.html/php..) to /var/www/html/

 4: IMPORTANT STEP:

  if you are using UBUNTU server in AWS run following command

       sudo cat /etc/mysql/debian.cnf

-    you will see output like this >
+you will see output like this >>>

     ---------------------------------------------------------
     # Automatically generated for Debian scripts.
 DO NOT TOUCH!
       [client]